MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 variable ="Hello"
 echo $variable
 ```
-Let's use the the concept of variables is a small script.
+Let's use the concept of variables is a small script.
 Create the following script using a text editor (nano greetings.sh)

 ```bash
 #!/bin/bash